 Associate Degree and Bachelor of Science Nursing

-A.S.
-Nursing and Bachelor of Science in Nursing: As a dual enrollment nursing program with Metropolitan State University, students can continue coursework to complete their bachelor's degree upon the completion of associate degree requirements.
+AD Nursing and Bachelor of Science in Nursing: As a dual enrollment nursing program with Metropolitan State University, students can continue coursework to complete their bachelor's degree upon the completion of associate degree requirements.

-The Associate Degree And Bachelor Of Science Nursing curriculum continues for three additional semesters leading to a Bachelor of Science degree with a major in Nursing (BSN) offered by a collaborating university.
-All courses, in a variety of formats, will be offered at a Ridgewater College campus
+The Associate Degree and Bachelor of Science Nursing curriculum continues for three additional semesters leading to a Bachelor of Science degree with a major in Nursing (BSN) offered by a collaborating university.
+All courses, in a variety of formats, will be offered at a Ridgewater College campus.